-After surgery or radioactive iodine, patients will need to take medication called levothyroxine sodium for the rest of their life.
+After surgery or radioactive iodine, patients will need to take medication called levothyroxine for the rest of their life.
 This replaces the hormone the thyroid would normally make.

 The survival rate for papillary thyroid cancer is excellent.
 More than 95% of adults with this cancer survive at least 10 years.
 The prognosis is better for patients who are younger than 40 and for those with smaller tumors.

 The following factors may decrease the survival rate: